cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Encoding of Extensions {#ext-encoding}

+NOTE: The discussions in the COSE WG seems to indicate that a much larger set of extensions should be supported.
+This will likely result in a completly different encoding than the one below, which is very RFC 7925 focused.

 This section details the encoding of the 'extensions' field.
 Each extension is represented with an int.
 Critical extensions are encoded with a negative sign.
 The boolean values (digitalSignature, keyAgreement, etc.) are set to 0 or 1 according to their value in the DER encoding.
 If the array contains a single int, 'extensions' is encoded as the int instead of an array.  pathLenConstraint is limited to a max value of 10.
 If subjectAltName is present, the value is placed after the int the end of the array encoded as a byte or text string following the encoding rules for the subject field.

 ~~~~~~~~~~~
    subjectAltName = 1